moonc4ke/laradock-guidelines/README.md

 docker-compose up -d nginx mysql phpmyadmin
 ```

-Then, you can open phpMyAdmin by accessing laravel-test.dev.local:8888 or localhost:8888
+Then, you can open phpMyAdmin by accessing http://localhost:8888/

 ![phpMyAdmin](/images/phpmyadmin.png)